Astrophotography Workshops

 Second highest designated dark-sky community in the world

-Westcliffe is the first town in Colorado and the world’s second highest that’s designated as an International Dark Sky Community by the International Dark Sky Association, so it is an excellent place to view and photograph the night sky and the Milky Way.
+Westcliffe is Colorado’s first International Dark Sky Community and the world’s second highest.
+It is an excellent place to view and photograph the night sky and the Milky Way, and it’s still my favorite place to visit in Colorado.

 Westcliffe is a former mining town that sits at an elevation of 7,867 feet above sea level in the middle of the Wet Mountain Valley about 1.5 hours southwest of Colorado Springs.
 The views of the Sangre de Cristo Mountains from Westcliffe are spectacular.